skyfielders/python-skyfield/skyfield/documentation/time.rst

     ts = load.timescale()
     t = ts.utc(2014, 1, 18)

+If your computer has difficulty downloading the official time scale files, try :ref:`built-in-timescale-files`.

 The possibilities that will be explored in the course of this page are::